I am an experienced writer, editor and content strategist.

 I was one of those kids that liked to read the same book again and again.

-I was an early writer, too—I loved to hole up in my bedroom writing stories and poems and won several school essay prizes.
-I've always enjoyed observation and exploring the relationships and connections that simmer under the surface of things.
-I honed my capacity for critical thinking at Victoria University in Wellington, where I majored in English Literature and Social Anthropology.
+I was an early writer too.
+I loved to hole up in my bedroom writing stories and poems and won several school essay prizes.
+I've always enjoyed people watching and exploring the relationships and connections that simmer under the surface of things.
+I honed my capacity for critical thinking at Victoria University in Wellington (New Zealand), where I majored in English literature and social anthropology.
 The perfect tools for a modern day writer.

 The 'what if' of professional writing beckoned me in 2009.